-News of politicians' extramarital affairs seems to be in no short supply lately, but if humans were cut from exactly the same cloth as other mammals, a faithful spouse would be an unusual phenomenon.
+News of politicians' and celebrities' extramarital affairs never seem to be in short supply.
+But if humans were cut from exactly the same cloth as other mammals, a faithful spouse would be an unusual phenomenon.

 Only 3 percent to 5 percent of the roughly 5,000 species of mammals (including humans) are known to form lifelong, monogamous bonds , with the loyal superstars including beavers, wolves and some bats.